pybricks/pybricks-api/doc/api/start_pup.rst

     - Wait for the update to finish, indicated by a steady blue light.
     - If you use the recommended browser, this will take about 90 seconds.

+.. raw:: html

+    <video controls src="http://pybricks.com/wp-content/uploads/2020/06/install.mp4" width="100%"></video>

 Running programs
 --------------------------------

 Once the firmware is installed, you can start coding!
-Use the Bluetooth button to search for and connect to your *Pybricks Hub*.
+Use the *Bluetooth* button to search for and connect to your *Pybricks Hub*.
 Then press run to start your program.

 .. figure:: ../api/images/pybrickscode.png